Synphonyte/dioxus-table/README.md

 }
 ```

-This generates a Dioxus component ready to be used in your app.
+This generates a Dioxus component `Table` in the module `hotel` ready to be used in your app.

 ```rust
 // in your app: